What do I need to know before I travel?

 • an allergy to a previous dose of yellow fever vaccine

-• a disorder or disease of the thymus gland e.g. myasthenia gravis, Di George syndrome or have had their thymus removed (for any reason)
+• a disorder or disease of the thymus gland e.g. myasthenia gravis, Di George syndrome or have had their thymus gland removed (for any reason)

 Cautions